GeekyAnts/Hacker-News-RN-Clone/README.md

 ## License

-Released under the Apache-2.0 License.
+Released under the MIT License.
 Check `LICENSE.md` for more info.